About Gouache

 Hernendez is a Production Designer at Dreamworks Animation, and paints wonderfully immediate plein air gouache paintings.

 Lena Rivo is a Crimean artist living and working in Portugal.
 She paints bright, colorful landscapes, particular of beaches, as well as still life and figurative work.
 She also works in oil, but the link above is to the gouache page on her website.
-See also: her blog and videos on YouTube and Vimeo
+See also: her blog and videos on YouTube and Vimeo.

 Bradish ia a painter who uses gouache in bold and inventive ways, with strong contrasts, textural brush work and lots of spatter.
 Link is to his primary website; see also his Behance portfolio and Vimeo videos.